- Download the start files here

 you can get away with merging handheld sequences.
 There’s also a Deghost control to fix movement within the frame.

-STEP BY STEP: Reveal every detail
+Step-by-step guide: Reveal every detail

 Three into one will go – for a detail-rich image that removes ‘ghosts’ from the scene